Harshavardhan04/OpenPhysioFHIR/README.md

 ## Backend Activation

-Follow these steps to activate and run your application's backend.
+Follow these steps to activate and run the application's backend.

 1. **Activate the Virtual Environment:** Navigate to your project's virtual environment directory (called 'venv', within 'backend' folder) and activate it: